SamuelWorld20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Task 10: This script displays the result of BREATH to the power LOVE
 - Task 11: This script converts a number from base 2 to base 10.
 - Task 12: This script prints all possible combinations of two letters, except oo.
+- Task 13: This script prints a number with two decimal places, followed by a new line.